 Tools of the trade

-Beginning potters who doubt their ability to throw, or believe that throwing ability is an innate talent rather than a learned skill, should be pleased to know that history shows without question that nearly anyone can become proficient at throwing on the potter´s wheel.
+Beginning potters who doubt their ability to throw, or believe that throwing ability is an innate talent rather than a learned skill, should be pleased to know that history shows without question that nearly anyone can become proficient at throwing on the potter's wheel.

-Because of their inexperience, beginning potters may assume that most of the problems they encounter while throwing are the result of a lack of skill.
+throwing are the result of a lack of skill.
 To improve their skills, beginners should be concerned with the advantages and disadvantages of the various tools, equipment, and materials used for throwing.
 At times a simple adjustment in tools, equipment, or materials will solve a problem.

 Tools of the trade:

-There are many tools available to aid throwing techniques.
 A basic group of tools for beginning potters might include the following:

 Elephant ear sponges for adding or removing water

-Wood modeling tools or pencils for incising and for undercutting the base of a piece of ware prior to removing it from a wheel head
+undercutting the base of a piece of ware prior to

-Wood ribs with one curved and one straight side to use in place of the fingers for pulling, flattening, or straightening a surface Needle tools with the wood end sharpened for cutting and incising
+Wood ribs with one curved and one straight side to use in place of the fingers for pulling, flattening, or

-Cutting wire or string for removing a piece of ware from a wheel head (see tools to make one yourself)
+Cutting wire or string for removing a piece of ware

 Drying evenly